alnutile/codeship-writings/behat.md

 ![feature file](https://dl.dropboxusercontent.com/s/cjtu1616oog86zr/feature_file.png?dl=0)

-And from here we need to fill in the details
+And in there I need to fill in the details

 ```